bobbingwide/gvg_product_range/readme.txt

 New plugin to display product range buttons - one for each size in the product range.

 == Changelog ==
+= 0.3.0 =
+* Changed: Improve styling when a product doesn't have dimensions #11
+* Fixed: Avoid doing product range stuff when using Elementor #10
+* Tested: With WordPress 6.8-RC3
+* Tested: With PHP 8.3

 = 0.2.0 =
 * Changed: Implement product range duplicate filter and dropdown logic #7
 * Tested: With WordPress 6.4-RC2